MicrosoftDocs/security/zero-trust/azure-infrastructure-avd.md

 A hub VNet is a central point of connectivity for multiple spoke virtual networks.
 Implement the steps in [Apply Zero Trust principles to a hub virtual network in Azure](azure-infrastructure-networking.md) for the hub VNet being used to filter outbound traffic from your session hosts.

 A spoke VNet isolates the Azure Virtual Desktop workload and contains the session host virtual machines.
-Implement the steps in [Apply Zero Trust principles to spoke virtual network in Azure](azure-infrastructure-iaas.md) for the spoke VNet that contain the session host/virtual machines.
+Implement the steps in [Apply Zero Trust principles to spoke virtual network in Azure](azure-infrastructure-iaas.md) for the spoke VNet that contains the session host/virtual machines.

 Isolate different host pools on separate VNets using [NSG](/azure/virtual-network/network-security-groups-overview) with the required URL necessary for Azure Virtual Desktop.
 Azure Firewall or a network virtual appliance (NVA) firewall can be used to control and restrict outbound traffic for Azure Virtual Desktop session hosts.